dmmlynarczyk/learn/azure/notes/05_monitor-and-maintain-azure-resources.md

 - **Alerts**: Get notified and respond using alerts and actions
 - **Logs**: Analyze and diagnose issues with log queries
 - **Health Model**: manage the health of your full-stack applications and workloads

+#### Alerts and Actions

+**Alert Rules**: define the specific condition that, when met, triggers an alert (e.g. CPU >90%, resource group deletion event, etc.)
+- It allows you to set the alert's severity.
+- Create one alert for each event you want to be notified for.

+**Action Groups**: defines the specific actions to be taken when an alert is triggered (send an email, call an Azure Function, trigger a webhook, etc).
+- Action groups are reusable and can be linked to multiple alert rules.
+- They also allow you to configure alert suppression, which sets a limit on how ofter alert notifications are sent.

 ### Azure Advisor